Teen video app Musical.ly agrees to FTC fine

 TikTok said in a blog post Wednesday that in in conjunction with the FTC agreement, it's starting a separate app for younger U.S. users with stronger safety and privacy protections.
 Children using the new app will be able to watch videos but won't be able to share their own videos, make comments, maintain a profile or message other users.

+"TikTok should be nowhere near children and children should be nowhere near TikTok," Golin said.

+Golin and other privacy advocates were also underwhelmed by FTC's record fine, arguing that big companies like ByteDance will see it as merely the cost of doing business.

-Massachusetts Democratic U.S. Sen. Edward Markey, who authored the decades-old privacy law the FTC's complaint was based on, said the fine "is not high enough for the harm that is done to children and to deter violations of the law in the future by other companies."
+Massachusetts Democratic U.S. Sen. Edward Markey, who authored the decades-old privacy law the FTC's complaint was based on, said in a statement Wednesday that the fine "is not high enough for the harm that is done to children and to deter violations of the law in the future by other companies."

 Children's advocates have pushed the FTC to investigate whether other companies, including Google's YouTube, are similarly violating children's online privacy.